 - Add in jojoba, aloe vera, and avocado if desired.

-- Mash the ingredients together until they form a paste that you would feel comfortable using as a face mask or body shampoo on yourself.
+- Mash the ingredients together until they form a paste that you would feel comfortable using as a face mask or full body shampoo on yourself.

 👉 Remember to exercise extreme caution around your pet’s eyes to avoid abrasions.